gohugoio/hugoDocs/content/en/content-management/urls.md

 #### Relative URLs

 {{< note >}}
 Do not enable this option unless you are creating a serverless site, navigable via the file system.
+This conflicts with `baseURL`.
+Setting `baseURL` will override this setting.
 {{< /note >}}

 If enabled, Hugo performs a search and replace _after_ it renders the page.
 It searches for site-relative URLs (those with a leading slash) associated with `action`, `href`, `src`, `srcset`, and `url` attributes.
 It then transforms the URL to be relative to the current page.